 '''

 Quicksort> sort [3,1,4,2,1]

-Postcondition of 'sort' (module Quicksort, line 27) violated for: [1,2,1] \rightarrow [1,2]
+Postcondition of 'sort' (module Quicksort, line 27) violated for:

+[1,2,1] \rightarrow [1,2]

+ERROR: Execution aborted due to contract violation!

 '''

-ERROR: Execution aborted due to contract violation!

-Important note: The implementation of default rules is based on set functions (implemented by the module Control.SetFunctions) and the auxiliary package to check contracts at run time.
-Therefore, the packages setfunctions and contracts should be installed as dependencies.
-This can easily done by executing before compiling a program containing contracts with the Curry preprocessor.
+Important note: The implementation of default rules is based on the auxiliary package to check contracts at run time.
+Therefore, the package contracts should be installed as dependencies.
+This can easily done by executing cypm add contracts before compiling a program containing contracts with the Curry preprocessor.